TaylorS73/Tic-Tac-Toe/Images/README.md

-# This file includes the background images for the Tic-Tac-Toe game
+# This folder includes the background images for the Tic-Tac-Toe game